chaimleib/resume/resume.md

 **Continuous Integration Testing**: _Jenkins, TravisCI, CircleCI_

 **Other**: Uses Arch Linux as daily driver.
 This resume was written in vim using Markdown and rendered with a Makefile.
+3D printing, using self-designed models in Blender and FreeCAD.

 ## Work experience